NikhilReddyManda/3-Days-3-Projects/README.md

-# 5-Days-5-Projects
+# 3-Days-3-Projects
 These are the speedrun projects made by Nikhil Reddy.
-These websites are Fast, Responsive.
-Made using HTML, CSS.
+These websites are made using HTML, CSS.

 Here are the links to see these websites in action: